francois-le-ko4la/lovelace-test/README.md

 - **Dynamic Theme**: Automatically adjusts icons and colors based on the context (e.g., Battery Theme), reflecting the entity's state.
 - **Enhanced Customization**: Offers a balanced default setup while allowing users to further tailor the card's behavior and appearance through YAML or the card editor (full details below).
 - **Smooth Animations**: Provides HTML elements that facilitate smooth, visually appealing animations, leveraging well-known mechanisms for easy implementation.
-- **Interactive Features**: Includes a "More Info" option, enabling users to view additional entity details or navigate to another dashboard with a simple click, improving accessibility and usability.
+- **Interactive Features**: Includes all "xyz_action" option, enabling users to view additional entity details or navigate to another dashboard with a simple click, improving accessibility and usability.
 - **Performance Optimized**: Code enhancements ensure better performance and maintainability, offering a more stable and responsive experience.
 - **Multi-Language Support**: Provides localized error messages and descriptions, supporting multiple languages 🇬🇧 🇪🇸 🇩🇪 🇮🇹 🇫🇷 🇵🇱 🇳🇱 🇭🇷 🇲🇰 🇵🇹 🇩🇰 🇸🇪 🇳🇴 (bokmål) 🇫🇮 🇷🇴 🇬🇷 🇯🇵 🇰🇷 🇨🇳 🇹🇷 🇸🇦.